avaneev/prvhash/README.md

 the new shuffled values stored in this working buffer for the next pass.

 In general, PRVHASH core function represents a "building block" that permits design of practically any entropy-generating constructs.
+It has an important advantage in that the state space of these constructs can be completely analyzed using small state variables, with the obtained statistics being extrapolatable to larger state variables.

 ## PRNG Period Assessment ##